What’s the Difference between African and Asian Elephants?

 One of these things is not like the other…but at first it might be hard to see the difference between African and Asian elephants.
 After all, they’re both big, and grey, and trunked; how much does their zip code really matter at the end of the day?

 A lot as it turns out.
 If you could put them side-by-side, the first difference you’d probably notice is the ears.
 African elephants have large ears filled with hundreds of tiny capillaries to help them release excess heat, keeping them cooler on the hot, often treeless plains of Africa.
 Asian elephants have smaller, curved ears, likely because they live in slightly cooler climates.
+It is also said the ears of an African elephant are shaped like the continent of Africa.

 Now that you’ve had a peek at the ears, look up.
 Is there something slightly…camel-like about that Asian elephant’s forehead?
 Unlike their smooth-headed African counterparts, Asian elephants have a distinctly humped skull (maybe they store double the wisdom up there for later?).